PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 pyxel.init(100, 80)
 ```

-This gives us a window that is 100 pixels wide by 80 pixels tall.
-Now we need some code that will run every single frame (every few milliseconds) that we can put the code for moving our cube that we will make.
-We will make a function that we put all the code that will happen every frame.
+`pyxel.init()` gives us a window that is 100 pixels wide by 80 pixels tall.
+Now we need some code that will run every single "frame".
+Video games are many pictures being redrawn onto your screen every few seconds, each picture slightly different, making it look like a video.

-We will also make a separate function for the rendering / drawing code.
 Change your code so that it looks like the following.

 ```py
 import pyxel